Auto Accident Settlement

 Who Could Be at Fault for Your Florida Truck Accident

-Trucking is a complex industry that has become embedded into the foundations of our economy.
+Trucking is a complex industry that has become embedded in the foundations of our economy.
 Every year, 3.6 million heavy-duty commercial vehicles haul 10.5 billion tons — roughly 71% of all freight tonnage moved in the United States.
 Drivers making these hauls may be self-employed, contractors, full-time fleet employees, or a complicated mix of the above.

 As a result of tangled relationships within the trucking industry, determining who could be liable for a truck accident often requires a great degree of legal expertise and experience.
 Possible at-fault parties can include the driver, the employing hauling company, the freight contractor, the company responsible for maintaining the vehicle, or a combination of any or all of these.